 While these are mostly for commercial and corporate entities, an individual can also have an umbrella policy.
 An umbrella policy offers extra coverage above the primary amount.
 While the insurance limits were met, the policyholder’s umbrella coverage may cover additional amounts from your claim.

 If your compensation claim exceeds the responsible party’s insurance coverage policy limits, it is even more imperative that you receive assistance from a personal injury lawyer.
 Each case is unique and presents challenges that can face complex processes.
-Talk with an experienced attorney that will discuss what option is best suited for you.
+Talk with an experienced California personal injury attorney that will discuss what option is best suited for you.

 Contact a Passionate California Personal Injury Lawyer Today

 When you are facing severe injuries because of someone else’s negligence, the financial responsibilities can feel overwhelming and burdensome.
 Our Newport Beach personal injury attorneys at Younglove Law Group empathize and understand how stressful those situations are and want to make sure you receive the best possible compensation and outcome for your case.
 With over $40 million recovered for our past clients, our experience guiding clients through personal injury cases is extensive, and we work hard to advocate for your rights in legal proceedings.

 Call (949) 691-3660 or fill out our contact form for a free consultation.